Counseling Center

 Request a Fee Waiver

-For students who receive Free or Reduced Lunch, you are eligible for a Fee Waiver to pay for the Placement test and for books through Running Start.
+For students who receive Free or Reduced Lunch through the family income survey, you are eligible for a Fee Waiver to pay for the Placement test and for books through Running Start.